 Yet, a few newspapers kept investigating Watergate, especially The Washington Post.
 And they uncovered that it had not been the work of just a few bad apples.
 According to their finds, the General Attorney’s office, the FBI, the CIA, and the White House were all involved in Watergate’s cover-up.

 Seven months after the break-in, in February 1973, the Senate created a committee to investigate Watergate.
-They interviewed witnesses, including government officials, and by July it was clear that members of the White House were involved in the scandal.
+They interviewed witnesses, including government officials.
+And by July, it was clear that members of the White House were involved in the scandal.

-Prosecutor Archibald Cox
+Prosecutor Archibald Cox goes after Nixon

-President and prosecutor took the matter to court, which asked both sides reached and agreement.
-If they did not, the court was probably going to ask the president to release the full tapes.
+President and prosecutor took the matter to court.
+But the court asked both sides to reach an agreement.
+If they could not, the court was probably going to ask the president to release the full tapes.

 Finally, on Saturday 20, 1973, under mounting pressure from the presidency to stop asking for the tapes, Prosecutor Cox explained his conundrum in a televised press conference.
-He had a job to do and needed the tapes to close his investigation.
+He said he had a job to do and needed the tapes to close his investigation.

-“The Saturday Night Massacre”
+Nixon’s “Saturday Night Massacre”

-A few hours after the press conference, the president called Cox’s boss, Attorney General Elliot Richardson, and asked him to fire Cox.
-Richardson was a long-time Nixon collaborator, but he had promised the Senate he would not interfere with Cox’s investigation of Watergate, so he refused to fire him and resigned.
+A few hours after the press conference, the president called Cox’s boss, Attorney General Elliot Richardson.
+The president asked him to fire Cox.
+Richardson was a long-time Nixon collaborator.
+But the attorney had promised the Senate he would not interfere with Cox’s investigation of Watergate.
+So he refused to fire him and resigned.

 And 10 days after Cox’s firing, the House of Representative’s Judiciary Committee began an impeachment inquiry.

 To recap: now the Department of Justice, the Senate, and the House were all investigating Watergate.